 October 2017.
-Wherever you happen to be on Hangzhou’s West Lake, you just can’t miss the mystical form of Leifeng Pagoda jutting dramatically out of the greenery.
-It really does cut a handsome figure, even on a smoggy day like this one, so slowly but surely Wonderboy and I made our way around the lake towards it.
+Wherever you happen to be on Hangzhou’s West Lake, you simply can’t miss the mystical form of Leifeng Pagoda jutting dramatically out of the greenery.
+It really does cut a handsome figure, even on a smoggy day like this one.
+Hence Wonderboy and I decided we would slowly make our way around the lake towards it.

-October 2017.
-This shot, looking back down at the escalator from Leifeng Pagoda’s second level, offers a great perspective on a) how high up you have to go just to get to the entrance and b) how many people we were dealing with that day.
+This shot looks back down at the escalator from Leifeng Pagoda’s second level.
+It reminds me of just how many people we were dealing with that day.
+And how high up you have to go just to get to the pagoda’s entrance!

 For more on my time in the city, check out my other articles on Hangzhou.